 A summary of flood risks associated with each of the zoning objectives has been provided in Table 4-1, below.
-It should be noted that this table is intended as a guide only and should be read in conjunction with the detailed assessment of risks in Section 56 and the details on the application of the Justification test for Plan Making, also detailed in Section 6.

-However, when applications are being considered it is important to remember that not all uses will be appropriate on flood risk grounds, hence the need to work through the Justification Test for Development Management on a site by site basis and with reference to Section 56.
+It should be noted that this table is intended as a guide only and should be read in conjunction with the detailed assessment of risks in Section 5.
+However, when applications are being considered it is important to remember that not all uses will be appropriate on flood risk grounds, hence the need to work through the Justification Test for Development Management on a site by site basis and with reference to Section 5.
 For example, zoning objective MTC (mixed use town centre) could include a highly vulnerable crèche, less vulnerable shops and water compatible car parking but they are not all equally appropriate on the ground floor within Flood Zone A or B and require differing levels of mitigation, potentially including elevating a vulnerable use to first floor or higher.